sveneisenschmidt/yay/docs/getting-started.md

 COPY ./mycompany-docker-run.sh docker-run.sh
 ```

-By providing your own `docker-run.sh` it is possible to install custom integrations at startup and customize the web server used.
+By providing your own `docker-run.sh` it is possible to install custom integrations at startup and customise the web server used.
 With this approach even more sophisticated installation routines are possible.
 Try it out!

 ```bash
 #!/bin/bash